France's Macron seeks forgiveness over Rwanda genocide | Politics

 France's Macron seeks forgiveness over Rwanda genocide

-French President Emmanuel Macron said he recognised his country's role in Rwanda's genocide and hoped for forgiveness at a memorial in Kigali on Thursday, seeking to reset relations after years of Rwandan accusations that France was complicit in the 1994 atrocities.
+French President Emmanuel Macron said he recognized his country's role in the Rwandan genocide and hoped for forgiveness at a memorial in Kigali on Thursday, seeking to reset relations after years of Rwandan accusations that France was complicit in the 1994 atrocities.

-French President Emmanuel Macron said he recognised his country's role in Rwanda's genocide and hoped for forgiveness at a memorial in Kigali on Thursday, seeking to reset relations after years of Rwandan accusations that France was complicit in the 1994 atrocities.
-"Only those who went through that night can perhaps forgive, and in doing so give the gift of forgiveness," Macron said at the Gisozi genocide memorial in Kigali, where more than 250,000 victims are buried.
+French President Emmanuel Macron said he recognized his country's role in the Rwandan genocide and hoped for forgiveness at a memorial in Kigali on Thursday, seeking to reset relations after years of Rwandan accusations that France was complicit in the 1994 atrocities.
+"Only those who went through that night can perhaps forgive, and in doing so give the gift of forgiveness," Macron said at the Gisozi genocide memorial, where more than 250,000 victims are buried.
+Rows of skulls lie there in a mass tomb and the names of the victims are inscribed on a black wall.

+"I hereby humbly and with respect stand by your side today, I come to recognize the extent of our responsibilities," he said, speaking against a background of French and Rwandan flags.
+Rwandan President Paul Kagame welcomed Macron's speech, saying at a joint press conference later that "his words were more powerful than an apology".

+"The killers who stalked the swamps, the hills, the churches, did not have the face of France.
+France was not an accomplice," Macron said.
+During the first visit to Rwanda by a French leader since 2010, macron also promised to name a new ambassador, the first accredited French envoy since 2015.
+France had declined to appoint a new ambassador after Kagame accused it of complicity in the genocide.

+Rwanda's finance minister Uzziel Ndagijimana also said that he signed a 60 million euro loan with France to finance access to vaccines and social protection.
+The streets of Kigali were quiet on Thursday, with none of the banners or flags that usually accompany a high-level visit.
+Restrictions on gatherings due to COVID-19 remain in place.
+But several Rwandans said they welcomed Macron's speech.

-"I think that speech was a very strong speech because he asked for forgiveness in a subtle manner but in a strong manner.
-It was subtle but substantively strong," said Jean-Paul Kimonyo, a former aide to Rwandan President Paul Kagame.
-Kagame, who has previously said France participated in the genocide, said last week that the report "meant a lot" to Rwandans.
+Egide Nkuranga, president of Ibuka, an umbrella body of survivors' associations, told Reuters that Macron had shown "commitment to cooperation" by promising to arrest any genocide perpetrators found to be living in France.
+"I think that speech was very strong because he subtly asked for forgiveness but in a strong manner.
+It was subtle but substantively strong," said Jean-Paul Kimonyo, a former aide to Kagame.

-Rwandans could "maybe not forget, but forgive," France for its role, said Kagame, a Tutsi and the main power in Rwandan politics since his rebel army ended the killings by death squads loyal to the Hutu-led government.
-Macron, who has pointedly tried to distance France from its colonial past, agreed in April to open the Rwanda archives of former president Francois Mitterrand, who was in charge during the genocide.
+Kagame, a Tutsi, has been the main power in Rwandan politics since his rebel army ended the killings by death squads loyal to the Hutu-led government.
+Macron, who has tried to distance France from its colonial past, agreed in April to open the Rwanda archives of former president Francois Mitterrand, in office during the genocide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)